Using Watermarks to Protect Published Works

 1. Select the Export menu

-2. Select the watermark pattern
+2. Choose the watermark type

-At the bottom of the Export settings dialog, turn on ① Watermark and/or ② Noise pattern, then tap Watermark settings.
+At the bottom of the Export settings dialog, turn on (1) Watermark and/or (2) Noise pattern, then tap Watermark settings.

 3. Set a watermark

-In the Watermark Settings dialog box, you can adjust the intensity of the Watermark and Noise Pattern effects.
+In the Watermark settings dialog box, you can adjust the intensity of the Watermark and Noise Pattern effects.

 Watermark